-We lived full time aboard a 2006 Fleetwood Discovery for 2 years, a 2013 Aspire RBQ for 3-1/2 years and since 10/2016 we now live full time on our 2017 Aspire 44B.
-We don’t boondock the majority of the time because we like our creature comforts and conveniences, but we have done it enough to get to know our rigs unique personality.
-We also have been cruising sailors for for about 4 decades and when away from the dock (which we do for weeks at a time) practice many of the same power and water conservation procedures.
+Our experience involves living full time aboard a 2006 Fleetwood Discovery for 2 years, a 2013 Aspire RBQ for 3-1/2 years and since 10/2016 we now live full time on our 2017 Aspire 44B.
+We don’t boondock the majority of the time because we like our creature comforts and conveniences, but we have done it enough to get to know each of our rigs unique personality.
+We also have been cruising sailors for for about 4 decades and when away from the dock (which we do for weeks at a time) practice many of the same power and water conservation procedures described below.

-Let’s start with the battery capacity as this will be the biggest challenge, especially for pre-2018 Aspires.
+Let’s start with the battery capacity as this will be the biggest challenge, especially for pre-2018 Aspires and Insignias.

-A stock Aspire, of any year up to 2017 comes with half the battery capacity of the Anthem & Cornerstone (note, in 2018 an option became available on the Aspire to expand the house battery capacity to be the same as the Anthem & Cornerstone).
-This is a non issue if you never boondock, however it creates some inconveniences when you do want to boondock.
+A stock Aspire/Insignia, of any year up to and including 2017, comes with half the battery capacity of the Anthem & Cornerstone (note, in 2018 an option became available on the Aspire/Insignia to expand the house battery capacity to be the same as the Anthem & Cornerstone).
+This is a non issue if you never boondock, however it creates some special considerations when you do want to boondock.
 Boondocking overnight is generally not a problem, but boondocking for several consecutive days tends to have a cumulative effect and will require a bit more insight and planning.